-The daughter of a naval officer/aeronautics engineer and granddaughter of two Navy Admirals, Ellen has lived most of her 50-some years within a few miles of the Atlantic Ocean, over 40 of them in Delaware.Today, she resides on a small peninsula a mile from the coast in a home overlooking the pastures and wetlands of the James Farm Ecological Preserve.
+The daughter of a Navy officer/aeronautics engineer and granddaughter of two Navy Admirals, Ellen has lived most of her life within a few miles of the Atlantic Ocean, the majority of them in Delaware.Today, she resides on a small peninsula a mile from the coast in a home overlooking the pastures and wetlands of the James Farm Ecological Preserve.

 The ocean, the natural beauty of the region where she lives, its people and wildlife are the focus of much of her work, but by no means its limits.